el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 # MasterGear
+1.3.4
+- Fix logic problem that prevented getting all the gear with slipget and made it necessary to run the command multiple times

 1.3.3
 - Updated the porterpacker integration to produce error if slips are not in inventory and user not in mog garden
 - Changed moveslipgear to slipmove to make it easier to up arrow and change the command.
 Slipmove can only be used in mog garden.